Ergodic Formalism for topological Attractors and historic behavior: Applications of the ergodic formalism and proofs of mains theorems

-An interesting example of strongly transitive map is the ``Furstenberg's Example''.
+An interesting example of a strongly transitive map is the ``Furstenberg's Example''.

-\begin{Corollary} If $f$ is the Furstenberg minimal analytic diffeomorphism of the torus $\TT^2$ having the Lebesgue measure invariant but not ergodic \cite{Fu}, then a point $x$ has historic behavior generically on $\TT^2$.
-Furthermore, if $\varphi\in C^0(\TT^2,\RR)$ then
+\begin{Corollary} If $f$ is the Furstenberg minimal analytic diffeomorphism of the torus $\TT^2$ having the Lebesgue as a non-ergodic invariant measure \cite{Fu} then, generically, the points of $\TT^2$ have historic behavior.
+Furthermore, if $\varphi:\TT^2\to\RR$ is a continuous function then

-\end{Corollary} \begin{proof} As $f^{-1}$ is also a minimal homeomorphism, we get that $\alpha_f(x)=\omega_{f^-1}(x)=\TT^2$ for every $x\in\TT^2$, proving that $f$ is a strongly transitive map.
-As $f$ is not uniquely ergodic \cite{Fu}, it follows from Theorem~\ref{TheoremUEorHB} that $x\in\TT^2$ has historic behavior generically. \end{proof}
+for a residual set of points $x\in\TT^2$. \end{Corollary} \begin{proof} As $f^{-1}$ is also a minimal homeomorphism, we get that $\alpha_f(x)=\omega_{f^{-1}}(x)=\TT^2$ for every $x\in\TT^2$, proving that $f$ is a strongly transitive map.
+As $f$ is not uniquely ergodic \cite{Fu}, it follows from Theorem~\ref{TheoremUEorHB} that a generic point $x\in\TT^2$ has historic behavior. \end{proof}